Villainy Inc.: In other media

-Villainy Inc. appears Wonder Woman: Bloodlines, created and secretly backed by Veronica Cale with Doctor Cyber and Doctor Poison serving as figureheads and consisting of Giganta, the Cheetah, and Silver Swan.
-This version of the group is a criminal organization that employs henchmen and uses enhancement drugs to strengthen themselves.
-They seek to revive and weaponize Medusa so they can invade Themyscira and steal their advanced technology.
-However, Medusa betrays them, destroying Cyber and killing Poison before using the latter's enhancement drug to enlarge herself and go on a rampage to destroy the Amazons.
-In response, Silver Swan defects to and helps Wonder Woman vanquish the monster.
+Villainy Inc. appears in Wonder Woman: Bloodlines, founded and secretly backed by Veronica Cale, who has Doctor Cyber and Doctor Poison serving as figureheads and Giganta, Cheetah, and Silver Swan as enforcers.
+This version of the group is a criminal organization that employs henchmen and uses enhancement drugs made by Poison to strengthen themselves.
+They seek to revive and weaponize Medusa to invade Themyscira and steal the Amazons' technological artifacts for profit.
+However, Medusa betrays them, destroying Cyber and killing Poison before using the latter's drug to become bigger and stronger and go on a rampage until Silver Swan helps Wonder Woman defeat the monster.